yunnanpl/gps_tracker_parser_relay/README.md

 Important advanced settings:
 * SLEEP0000 int
-  * int is a value in minutes, between sleep modes
+  * int is a value of activity in minutes, after wakeup !!!
+  * that means, for maximal battery/transfer saving, set it to 1
-  * setting this 0, disables sleep and forces kind of WORK mode
+  * setting this 0, disables sleep and forces kind of WORK mode (so no sleep)
+  * default is 5
 * 8050000 int
   * int is a value in seconds between messages (while key/engine is ON, for car bound devices)
   * some pages recommend not to set it below 10 (even if it should be possible to go to 5)